 When SIRO was launched, so were 10 gigabit launch towns, or ‘fibrehoods’.
 These towns are Cavan, Dundalk, Westport, Castlebar, Sligo, Carrigaline, Tralee, Navan, Letterkenny and Wexford.
 The service was trialled in 300 households and businesses in Cavan since last Autumn.
 The first phase of the project, consisting of 50 towns, is expected to be fully completed by the end of 2018.
 A second phase plan is in place for the service to reach a further 300 towns.
 SIRO is targeting centres of population away from larger cities, which already have high speed broadband access.

-I live in rural Ireland, will I have access to SIRO?
+5. I live in rural Ireland, can I get access to SIRO?

 The Government’s National Broadband Plan will eventually see every house and business in Ireland with access to high-speed broadband by the end of 2021.
 SIRO is one of the preferred bidders for this plan.